karenpayneoregon/dateonly-primer/DateOnlyApp1/readme.md

 ﻿# About

-This project is a mirror image of the console project DateOnlyApp.
+This project is a mirror image of the `console` project `DateOnlyApp` in regards to working with `DateOnly`.

 > **Note**
 > Run the project DateOnlyApp which will create and populate the database or run the script under the script folder.